Finding the Universe

 If you want to see the highlights of Paris in a day, but would prefer to do so as part of a guided tour, then we suggest you take a look at Take Walks.
 We’ve used them for walking tours in cities around the world, and have never been disappointed.

-They focus on small group tours, led by experts, and they have a number of walking tours in Paris we can recommend.
+They focus on small group tours, led by experts, and they have a number of walking tours in Paris which we have done and can recommend.
 These are:

 Of course, there are other operators running tours in Paris, such as this delicious looking food tour, this in-depth tour of Hemingway locations in Paris or this tour of Montmartre.